What Is Influencer Marketing in 2024

 Do your research to find out the best way to contact each influencer.
 In many cases, their email address will be publicly available on their profile or website, but for micro and nano influencers, you may need to send them a direct message to start.

 Once you’ve made contact, come to a mutual agreement on expectations.
-In most cases, it’s smart to write up a contract.
+In most cases, it’s smart to write up a contract that includes a clear scope of work, compensation, and deadlines.
+Be prepared for some contract redlining during negotiations, as influencers may want to adjust specific terms to better suit their needs.

 Here are the types of things you may want to formalize: